victor-galguera/elolmo/modules/contrib/contact_block/README.txt

  * Erik Stielstra (Sutharsan) https://www.drupal.org/user/73854

 This project has been sponsored by:
- * Wizzlern
-   The Drupal trainers.
+ * Wizzlern, The Drupal trainers